fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - [When Male Chefs Fear the Specter of ‘Women’s Work’](https://www.eater.com/2017/11/30/16687914/toxic-masculinity-restaurants)

-{% include alert.html class='danger' title='Reading response' text="
+{% include alert.html class='warning' title='Readings Quiz' text="
+We've talked about food and identity in many ways already; this quiz covers the relationship between food and gender, including social dynamics of men and women in the food industry.
 "%}